tardate/LittleArduinoProjects/Electronics101/SwitchPJFET/README.md

 ### Rs - source resistor
 I've shown an Rs of 0Ω.
 This is just to show that there could be a source-side resistor.
 The voltage drop across Rs needs to be accounted for when determining Vg.
-Too large, and Vg can approach 0 or even invert with respect to Vdd.
+Too large, and Vg can approach 0 or even invert with respect to Vs.

 ### Rg - gate resistor
 A 1MΩ resistor connects to the gate.
-In normal operation, this is redundant as the gate current is virtually zero (~1nA). i.e., yes the circuit still works fine ith it removed.
+In normal operation, this is redundant as the gate current is virtually zero (~1nA). i.e., yes the circuit still works fine with it removed.

-It does seem to be good protection for situations where Vgs may be reverse biased (and current flow through the gate is possible).
+It does seem to be good protection in case Vgs becomes reverse biased and significant current flow through the gate is possible.

 ## Construction